godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Next let's go through ``fire_bullet``.

-First we check to see whether the turret is using a raycast or not.
+Firstly, we check whether the turret is using a raycast.

-The code for the using a raycast is almost entirely the same as the code in the rifle from :ref:`doc_fps_tutorial_part_two`, so
-I'm only going to go over it briefly.
+The code for using a raycast is almost entirely the same as the code in the rifle from :ref:`doc_fps_tutorial_part_two`, so I'm only going to go over it briefly.

-We first make the raycast look at the target, assuring the raycast will hit the target if nothing is in the way.
+We first make the raycast look at the target, ensuring the raycast will hit the target if nothing is in the way.
 We then force the raycast to update so we get a frame perfect collision check.
-We then check if the raycast collided with anything.
-If the raycast has collided with something, we then check to see if the collided body has the ``bullet_hit`` function.
+We then check whether the raycast has collided with anything.
+If it has, we then check whether the collided body has the ``bullet_hit`` method.
 If it does, we call it and pass in the damage a single raycast bullet does along with the raycast's transform.
-We then remove ``1`` from ``ammo_in_turret``.
+We then subtract ``1`` from ``ammo_in_turret``.

 If the turret is not using a raycast, we spawn a bullet object instead.
 This code is almost entirely the same as the code in the pistol from :ref:`doc_fps_tutorial_part_two`, so like with the raycast code, I'm only going to go over it briefly.

 We first make a bullet clone and assign it to ``clone``.
 We then add that as a child of the root node.
-We set the bullet's global transform to the barrel end, scale it up since it's too small, and set it's damage and speed using the turret's constant class variables.
-We then remove ``1`` from
+We set the bullet's global transform to the barrel end, scale it up since it's too small, and set its damage and speed using the turret's constant class variables.
+We then subtract ``1`` from
 ``ammo_in_turret``.

 Then, regardless of which bullet method we used, we make both of the muzzle flash meshes visible.
-We set ``flash_timer`` and ``fire_timer`` to ``FLASH_TIME`` and ``FIRE_TIME`` respectively.
-We then check to see if the turret used the last bullet in its ammo.
-If the turret has used the last bullet, we set ``ammo_reload_timer`` to ``AMMO_RELOAD_TIME`` so the turret reloads.
+We set ``flash_timer`` and ``fire_timer`` to ``FLASH_TIME`` and ``FIRE_TIME``, respectively.
+We then check whether the turret has used the last bullet in its ammo.
+If it has, we set ``ammo_reload_timer`` to ``AMMO_RELOAD_TIME`` so the turret reloads.

 ______

 Let's look at ``body_entered_vision`` next, and thankfully it is rather short.

-We first check to see if the turret currently has a target by checking to see if ``current_target`` is equal to ``null``.
+We first check whether the turret currently has a target by checking if ``current_target`` is equal to ``null``.
-If the turret does not have a target, we then check to see if the body that just entered the vision :ref:`Area <class_Area>` is a :ref:`KinematicBody <class_KinematicBody>`
+If the turret does not have a target, we then check whether the body that has just entered the vision :ref:`Area <class_Area>` is a :ref:`KinematicBody <class_KinematicBody>`.

-.. note:: We're assuming the turret should only fire at :ref:`KinematicBody <class_KinematicBody>` nodes, since that is what the player is using.
+.. note:: We're assuming the turret should only fire at :ref:`KinematicBody <class_KinematicBody>` nodes since that is what the player is using.

 If the body that just entered the vision :ref:`Area <class_Area>` is a :ref:`KinematicBody <class_KinematicBody>`, we set ``current_target`` to the body, and set ``is_active`` to
 ``true``.